JamesAthanasiou/Campify/README.md

 <h1>Welcome to Campify!</h1>
-This is a demo app that is designed to help users browse campgrounds.
-The users can additionally sign in to add campgrounds and add comments.

-This app is currently still being developed.
+A campground directory and crowd sourced review platform.
+Users can create a profile, browse campgrounds and submit reviews.